Basildon and the surrounding areas

 - Ladder Towel Rails

-We have a fully qualified and certified electrician on our team who can fit any type of lighting you wish to have in your bathroom.
+We have a fully qualified and certified electrician on our team who can fit any lighting you wish to have in your bathroom.
 Again our bathroom designer will help you choose the best lighting for your situation.

 - Ceiling lights